 ![]() WELCOME

 The Crystal Lake Conservancy is a non-profit organization devoted to the preservation and protection of Crystal Lake for the benefit of the public.
 Our goal is to promote and support the unique natural beauty and recreational enjoyment of the Lake.
 Activities of the Conservancy involve increasing community awareness of issues related to the Lake, raising funds and promoting environmentally sustainable uses for the Lake and its surroundings through close collaboration with the City of Newton, the residents and other community volunteer efforts.
 See our mission for a full description.
-What's New at Crystal Lake?![]() Ribbon-cutting for Levingston Cove Improvements
+What's New at Crystal Lake?"Learn to Fish" Clinic at Levingston Cove Fishing Dock

 1924 Rules by the Parks & Recreation Commission, the 1929 Rules and Regulations from the Playground Commission and a 2004 Summary of the Rules are all listed under Resource Library tab Crystal Lake Conservancy